 Why Are Content Hubs Important?

-If you have a wealth of high-quality, detailed content on a particular topic, then it helps to establish you as a credible authority on that topic.
+If you have a wealth of high-quality, detailed content on a particular topic, it helps make Google recognize you as a credible authority on that topic.
 Well-organized resources that cover different elements of a broad topic are also more conducive to getting backlinks which, again, can boost your domain authority.

-As a result of this cycle, you will then be more likely to rank higher for better keywords, allowing you to have well-positioned content at multiple stages of the content funnel.
-In particular, you will be able to attract more traffic at the top of the funnel, thus allowing you to generate more leads.
+As a result of this cycle, you will then be more likely to rank higher for your target topics and keywords, allowing you to have well-positioned content at multiple stages of the content funnel.

 That said, it’s not all about endearing yourself to search engines.
 At the end of the day, what really matters is our audience and the experiences we create for users landing on our website.
 The underlying structure of content hubs enables you to map out your content more effectively, and have a clear, defined outlay — which your customers will likely appreciate, too.